macloo/bootstrap4-beginners/README.md

 * *starter_with_CDNs.html* &mdash; A bare-bones file containing all the Bootstrap CSS and JavaScript files as external links (links to [CDNs](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/)).
 You must be online for this file to work.
 The HTML has one container DIV, but no rows and columns.

-* *starter_with_local_files.html* &mdash; The same bare-bones file, but with LOCAL links to all the Bootstrap CSS and JavaScript files.
+* *starter_with_local_files.html* &mdash; The exact same bare-bones file, but with LOCAL links to all the Bootstrap CSS and JavaScript files (*not* CDNs).
 The Bootstrap files are in the */css/* and */js/* folders in this repo.
 This file works offline.
 The HTML has one container DIV, but no rows and columns.

 * *starter_with_row_and_columns.html* &mdash; This page demonstrates the Bootstrap grid, which provides flexible options for page layouts that adapt to any screen size.
 The HTML has one container DIV, two rows, and several columns.
+It uses Bootstrap CSS but no JavaScript.

-* *grid_example_one_row.html* &mdash; Demo of the full 12-column grid, breaking at each of the five Bootstrap breakpoints (xs, sm, md, lg, xl) to reformat from 12 to 6 to 4 to 3 to 1 column(s) as you resize the window.
+* *grid_example_one_row.html* &mdash; Demo of the full 12-column grid, breaking at each one of the five Bootstrap breakpoints (xs, sm, md, lg, xl) to reformat from 12 to 6 to 4 to 3 to 1 column(s) as you resize the window.
+It uses Bootstrap CSS but no JavaScript.

 * *example_with_added_fonts.html* &mdash; This page uses Google fonts to override the Bootstrap 4 defaults.
 It also uses responsive images with Bootstrap 4 styles, and flexible column styles as well.
-The page has an added style sheet that changes only a few things, including all the fonts on the page.
+The page has *an added style sheet* that changes only a few things, including all the fonts on the page.
 Font size using rems is explained in the *added_styles.css* file.
+This page uses Bootstrap CSS, plus *added_styles.css*, but no JavaScript.

-There are many more complex [examples](http://getbootstrap.com/docs/4.0/examples/) at the Bootstrap site.
+There are many more complex [examples](http://getbootstrap.com/docs/4.1/examples/) at the Bootstrap site.